Health care for older people may be provided in a variety of settings.

 After discharge from the hospital, people with a severe disability may need to continue their recovery in a rehabilitation facility Rehabilitation .
-A rehabilitation facility may be located in a hospital or a nursing home.
-These facilities provide skilled nursing care and physical, occupational, and speech therapy.
+A rehabilitation facility may be located in a hospital or a nursing home or be a separate facility.
+These facilities provide skilled nursing care and physical, occupational, and speech therapies.
 Usually, people need to have been admitted to a hospital for 3 days to be eligible for Medicare to pay for the rehabilitation facility.
 A waiver of the 3-day hospital stay requirement is available in some cases, including with some Medicare Advantage plans.

 When people are admitted to a rehabilitation facility, an interdisciplinary team tries to anticipate how long their stay will be.
 For older people, the stay may range from a few days to a few months.
 Goals for progress are set, and progress is evaluated every day.
 Thus, the types and amount of therapy can be adjusted as needed.

 Some older people may be able to stay at home and get rehabilitation therapy as an outpatient at a rehabilitation facility.

 People who are frail or who have recently been discharged from a hospital or rehabilitation facility often need care in their home.
 This care is often provided by family members and/or friends.
 But when such help is not available or when older people need more help than family members and friends can provide, older people may be eligible to receive home health care services from a home health care agency Care of Older People in the Home Older people may need care in their home when they are frail or weak, particularly after they have been discharged from the hospital or a rehabilitation facility.
 Simple care is usually provided... read more .
 These agencies send registered nurses, therapists, home health aides, and/or social workers depending on the person's needs and insurance coverage.